cwpearson/nvidia-performance-tools/README.md

 ## Examples

 * [sgemm](sgemm) Featuring basic, shared-memory tiled, and joint shared-memory and register tiling.
+* [coalescing](coalescing) Featuring a simple code with and without memory coalescing, and discussion of how to analyze in Nsight Compute

 ## Installing Nsight Systems and Nsight Compute